Bug #1270

 see the tests/core-404-handler.t file for all cases we check in the testsuite. if you see any case we have missed i would be glad to hear about it.

-Updated by moo about 17 years ago
+Updated by moo over 17 years ago

 - Status changed from Assigned to Fixed